symbol/symbol-docs/source/concepts/multisig-account.rst

     :header: "Property", "Type", "Description"
     :delim: ;

-    minRemovalDelta; int8; The number of signatures needed to remove a cosignatory.
-If we are modifying an existing multisig account, this indicates the relative change of the minimum cosignatories. minApprovalDelta; int8; The number of signatures needed to approve a transaction.
-If we are modifying an existing multisig account, this indicates the relative change of the minimum cosignatories. modificationsCount; uint8; The number of modifications.
+    minRemovalDelta; int8; Number of signatures needed to remove a cosignatory.
+If we are modifying an existing multisig account, this indicates the relative change of the minimum cosignatories. minApprovalDelta; int8; Number of signatures needed to approve a transaction.
+If we are modifying an existing multisig account, this indicates the relative change of the minimum cosignatories. modificationsCount; uint8; Number of modifications.
-    modification; array(:ref:`CosignatoryModification <cosignatory-modification>`, modificationsCount); The array of cosignatory :doc:`accounts <account>` to add or delete.
+    modification; array(:ref:`CosignatoryModification <cosignatory-modification>`, modificationsCount); Array of cosignatory :doc:`accounts <account>` to add or delete.

 .. _cosignatory-modification: